Delta City, Mississippi

 Delta City is a census-designated place and unincorporated community located on Mississippi Highway 434 in Sharkey County, Mississippi.
 Delta City is approximately 6 mi east of Panther Burn and approximately 5 mi north of Nitta Yuma.
 Although an unincorporated community, Delta City has a zip code of 39061.

 It was first named as a CDP in the 2020 Census which listed a population of 70.

+On the afternoon of Sunday, February 21, 1971, a large and long-tracked F5 tornado impacted Delta City, obliterating most of the town.